YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 We advise the reader
-to find in the [interface](../../Installation/ocanren/src/core/Logic.mli) of the Logic module the Fmap module functor family and the (module) types of arguments of the functors: that would provide a more formal explanation of what advanced injection functions do and why they are defined in the given manner.
+to find in the [interface](../../Installation/ocanren/src/core/Logic.mli) of the Logic module the Fmap module functor family and the functors' argument types (which are module types): that would provide a more formal explanation of what advanced injection functions do and why they are defined in the given manner.

 ## (T.2) Reification and Reifiers